inhumare/kodiremotebinding/index.md

 </keymap>
 ```

-It's very convenient to use the command `kodi-send --action=reloadkeymaps` after modifying the keymap file instead of rebooting!
+It's very convenient to use the command `kodi-send --action=reloadkeymaps` after modifying the keymap file to test changes when developing your binds instead of rebooting!